Consumer Price Inflation

 For Switzerland, we can use monthly data since January 1975 to obtain a Phillips curve.
 Data from early 2023 show a rate of unemployment of about 2 percent and a rate of inflation in excess of 3 percent.
 Both values are exceptional: it is among the lowest rates of unemployment in twenty years and the highest rates of inflation since 1993.

 How the Euro and Swiss Franc trade against the Dollar

 Countries trade vast amounts of goods and services.
 Both the Euro area and Switzerland are open economies and import many products that are priced internationally in US dollar.
 Oil and other commodities are traded in global markets and their prices are set in dollar.

 Thus, a weaker domestic currency implies that imports of such goods become more expensive.
 Economists say that nations can "import inflation" when their currencies depreciate against the US dollar.

 Looking at the data, we see that the Swiss Franc appreciated against the Dollar when the COVID-19 pandemic started.
-Lately, we saw a return to parity but since the SNB's decision to raise interest rates the exchange rate moved to about 1 USD = 0.89 CHF in May 2023.
+Lately, we saw a further appreciation to about 1 USD= 0.91 CHF.